oscarotero/psr7-middlewares/README.md

 ### Cache

 To save and reuse responses based in the Cache-Control: max-age directive and Expires header.
+You need a cache library compatible with psr-6

 ```php
 use Psr7Middlewares\Middleware;